Devil's Head Lookout

 Crepes a la Carte: You'll be able to spot this place from the long line on the road, but the wait is worth it.

 Giampietro: Don't be fooled by the plastic table cloths, the Italian food here can't be matched.
-For desert, don't forget an espresso martini.
+For dessert, don't forget an espresso martini.

 Flip Side: Fantastic burgers and fries - almost everything is gluten free with dedicated fryers.